CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/ThreadExplorer.md

 When you double click a thread it opens the [thread details view](ThreadDetailsView.md).

+Each threads is also identified by color, as shown on the thread icon.
+For more information about the coloring see [this](../../views/ApplicationInstanceDockWindow/CallTreeRendering.md#threads-and-coloring) page.

 # Application Breadcrumbs
 -  [Application Instance Window](../ApplicationInstanceDockWindow.md) / [View Menu](../ApplicationInstanceDockWindow/MenuBar.md#view-menu) /